Admission Detail

 No. Component 1 (MCQs) Weightage % Component 2 Weightage % Component 3 Weightage % Component 4 Weightage %

-GAT: General Aptitude Test
+CAT: Creative Aptitude Test

-SOP: Personal Statement of Purpose
+SOP: Statement of Purpose

 P.I: Personal Interview